The Westman islands in Iceland - the Puffin and Volcano Tour - Local Guidance

 In the Westman Islands, you will find one of the largest puffin breeding colonies in the world - around 1.1 million birds - and we were to see many more puffins on this tour.

-Ebbi also told us about the big, very popular festival held every year in Herjólfsdalur valley, Þjóðhátíð í Eyjum, and when we visited in late July the inhabitants of the Westman islands were busy preparing for that festival which is held in the first weekend of August.
+Ebbi also told us about the big, very popular festival held every year in the Herjólfsdalur valley, Þjóðhátíð í Eyjum, and when we visited in late July, the inhabitants of the Westman Islands were busy preparing for it, which is held the first weekend of August.

 Herjólfsdalur valley

-In Herjólfsdalur valley there is a replica of the homestead of the first settler in the Westman Islands, which Ebbi also pointed out to us.
+In Herjólfsdalur valley, you will find a reconstruction of the homestead of the first settler in the Westman Islands, which Ebbi also pointed out to us.

 With Ebbi and the Vikings at Herjólfstown

-I have written another travel-blog on the settler Herjólfur Bárðarson and his Viking homestead in Herjólfsdalur valley.
+I have written another travel blog about the settler Herjólfur Bárðarson and his Viking homestead in Herjólfsdalur valley.

 Stórhöfði - is this the windiest place in Europe?